lemotdesign/one-click-hugo-cms/site/content/when-are-termites-most-active/_index.md

       Flying termite swarms are commonly observed during spring and summer evenings, especially after rain showers.
 If you see a termite swarm around your property, it's a clear indication of nearby termite activity.
     heading: Flying Termites (Alates)
     imageUrl: img/flying-termites.png
   - text: >-
+      **When are termites most active - Day or Night?**

+      Termites operate **24/7.** They don't know daytime as they are always in their subterranean tunnels and are blind!

+      **What time of the day are termites active?**

+      Eating time!
+Basically, they will forage, eat and move around all hours of the day.
+But you might hear them more at night when the house is quiet.

+      **Are Termites active in Winter?**

+      Yes, termites are active during the months of winter here on the Gold Coast.
+But they are **less** active than in the warmer and more humid months of summer.

+      **When are Flying Termites Most Active?**

+      On the Gold Coast, Flying Termites (Alates) take to flight from October to March.
+Read more below.

+      **Can you hear termites?**

+      Yes, when the house quietens down, you might hear a very faint gnawing noise as their cutting jaws chew the timber.
+Or you might hear a 'tapping' noise emanate from the wall when you disturb them
+    heading: Common Questions about Termites
+    imageUrl: img/asking-termite-questions-2.jpg
+  - text: >-
       The type of construction and certain architectural details can significantly influence the risk of termite infestation.
 Let's delve a bit